 (8) Ride this.
 “Can you ride my bike and tell me what I should do to make it better?”
 We would love to personally fine-tune each and every one of our readers’ bikes for them, but, unfortunately, we can’t ride your bike.
 Lucky for us, we are getting paid while at the racetrack.
 That means that we are on MXA time.
 If something went wrong while we were riding your bike, not only would we feel bad, but we’d be in trouble back at the head office for goofing off instead of riding the bikes we were supposed to be testing.
 Ask us questions.
 Tell us your bike’s symptoms.
 Go on our website or read the mag, but don’t ask us to ride your bike.

 (9) Bleed orange.
 “Why do you guys always have KTMs on the cover of MXA?”
 We don’t.
-Of the last 10 MXA covers of 2019, Husqvarna had three covers where they were the primary image, Honda had 2, and KTM, TM, Yamaha, Suzuki and Kawasaki had 1 each.
-If you add in inset photos (smaller images on the cover) Yamahas had four secondary photos, KTM 4, Husky 4, Kawasaki 3, Honda 2 and Suzuki 1.
-If you think about it, KTMs should be on the cover more often than Honda, Yamaha, Suzuki or Kawasaki because they offer more models for sale.
-There are 6 different full-size KTM motocross bikes that MXA tests on a regular basis (not counting XC and TPI models)—while there are only 4 Yamahas, 2 Kawasakis, 2 Hondas and 2 Suzukis to test.
+Of the last 12 MXA covers (from April 2019 through March of 2020), KTM , Yamaha and Husqvarna has two covers; TM, Suzuki and Kawasaki had 1 each; And the three were multiple covers having to do with shootouts.
+However, even if there were more MXA covers featuring KTMs, that would be easily explained by the fact that there are 6 different full-size KTM motocross bikes that MXA tests on a regular basis (not counting XC, 85s, 65s , 50s, electric bikes or TPI models)—while there are only 4 Yamahas, 2 Kawasakis, 2 Hondas and 2 Suzukis to test.
 Over our lifespan we have been called Honda Action, Yamaha Action and Kawasaki Action (based on when each of those brands were winning shootouts), so we are not surprised to be called KTM Action now.

 (10) Perfecto mundo.
 “In a perfect world, what would be the best bike?”
 Let’s see.
 If we could combine the Suzuki’s turning ability, the Yamaha’s suspension, the Honda’s agility and the KTM’s electric start, powerband, clutch, handling, weight and brakes, we’d have the perfect bike.